 Supply Chain Management Pillars of the IDT

-In line with Section 217 (c) of the Constitution our procurement system should comply with the following principles:
+In line with the South African Constitution, our procurement system complies with the following principles:

 Compliance Framework of the IDT Supply Chain Management system

 - Public Finance Management Act (PFMA)

 - PFMA Accounting Officers Guide for Supply Chain Management

 - Preferential Procurement Policy Framework Act and Regulations